Charge card vs. credit card: what's the difference?

 - Repayment habits

-Impacts credit score differently
+Impact on credit score

 Credit utilization refers to how much of your available credit is used at any given time, and is expressed as a percentage.
 This factor accounts for a weighty 30% of your FICO credit score.

-Since credit cards come with a spending limit, how much of that credit you use compared to your total available credit will impact your profile.
+Since credit cards come with a preset limit, how much of that credit you use compared to your total available credit will impact your profile.
 Keeping your credit utilization down can help improve your credit score.
 It signals to creditors and credit bureaus that you can use your card, and pay it off, in a responsible manner.
 Conversely, a higher credit utilization ratio brings your credit score down.

 Ramp’s charge card takes the complexity out of corporate finance